Canadian Floor Crossers

 | Matt Jeneroux | Feb 18, 2026 | Conservative | Liberal | "National unity crisis" | TBD | Sits with Carney Liberals; heavily criticized by Poilievre |

-Success Rate Analysis: Of the 131 documented floor crossers, only 42 (32%) won reelection in their new party.
+Success Rate Analysis: Of the 132 documented floor crossers, only 42 (32%) won reelection in their new party.
 Another 17 retired before facing voters, while 68 were defeated.
-The four most recent crossers (d'Entremont, Ma, Jeneroux, Idlout) have not yet faced an election in their new party.
-History suggests the odds are against them.
+The five most recent crossers (d'Entremont, Ma, Jeneroux, Idlout, Gladu) have not yet faced an election in their new party.
+Historical odds say they should be worried.

 You can't represent the people of Vancouver Kingsway as a Conservative.
 They didn't elect a Conservative.

-- Criticism of David Emerson's 2006 floor crossingThe 2025-26 Carney Wave: Four Crossings in Four Months
+- Criticism of David Emerson's 2006 floor crossingThe 2025-26 Carney Wave: Five Crossings in Five Months

-The three byelections scheduled for April 13 - in University-Rosedale (Toronto), Scarborough Southwest (Toronto), and Terrebonne (Quebec) - are widely expected to deliver at least two Liberal wins, which would push the party to a thin majority.
-The Terrebonne riding, however, is considered competitive after the Bloc Quebecois successfully challenged a one-vote Liberal win from the 2025 federal election all the way to the Supreme Court.
+The three byelections scheduled for April 13 - in University-Rosedale (Toronto), Scarborough Southwest (Toronto), and Terrebonne (Quebec) - are widely expected to deliver at least one Liberal win, which combined with Gladu's crossing would push the party to 172 seats and a thin majority.
+The Terrebonne riding remains competitive after the Bloc Quebecois challenged a one-vote Liberal win from the 2025 federal election all the way to the Supreme Court.

 The Most Successful Floor Crossers in Canadian History